LASC Federal School Code: 007047

 Continue to check your Student Portal email account to determine if you need to submit additional information or if an Award Package letter has been sent.

 Step 3: If you are eligible for a financial aid award (congratulations!), you will be sent an Award Package letter that shows you the awards you are eligible to receive, such as the Pell Grant, Cal Grant, Fee Waivers, Loans, and more.

 Before accepting any funds, we recommend you review how much aid you will need, as you are only allowed to receive a Pell Grant for 12 semesters (about six years).
 If your goal is to get a bachelor’s degree while attending school part-time, you will want to make sure you have enough to reach your educational goals within that time.
 If your Pell Grant and other federal and state financial aid don’t cover your needs, consider researching scholarship opportunities and loans.

-Step 4: Once you accept your award, your financial aid funds will be sent to a BankMobile account.
-Go to your Student Portal email account for an email with instructions on how to access your BankMobile account.
+Step 4: Once you accept your award, your financial aid funds will be delivered with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. Go to your Student Portal email account for an email with instructions on how to select your refund preference.

 Step 6: If you plan to go to college next year, make sure to complete your FAFSA or CADAA starting October 1st of the year before you plan to attend so you can get the most funds you are eligible to have.